 As an added bonus, you can use written content to optimize for search engines, too, which helps your nonprofit be found when someone is searching for the programs or opportunities you provide.

-10. Always, and we mean always, tie everything back to your organization
+10. Always connect everything back to your organization

 Your nonprofit storytelling efforts should act as an extension of your organization.
 Branding should always be consistent, and referencing your nonprofit’s values and your own story when weaving in other impactful stories is the best way to stay clear, concise, and genuine.